DriftingOtter/smplFetch/README.md

 ![smpleFetch](assets/smplFetch.png)

 # smplFetch 🍎
-> a simple python fetch script for linux.
+> a simple C fetch script for linux.

 ## Compilation Of The C Script
 One you have cloned/downloaded the script file run...